Onsite Bilingual Professionals

 Face-to-Face interpreters are booked in advance.
-The more notice and information you can provide, the better.
+The more notice and information you can provide, the better support we can provide.
 The role they play, their field of expertise and the ‘mode’ by which they conduct the interpreting (consecutive/simultaneous/whispering) needs to be clearly outlined with one of our team when making a booking so that the right preparations and interpreter can be provided for you.

-For FTF Rates and Bookings please call 0800 938 255 or email us with your details and a service manager will respond: firstname.lastname@example.org
+For FTF Rates and Bookings please call 0800 938 255 or email us with your details and we will reply with all the information: email@example.com

 Over-The-Phone (OTP) & Video Remote Interpreting (VRI)